Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Audio-language Pretraining

-\textbf{Captioning Objective} takes a generative approach to audio-language alignment, learning representations by generating textual descriptions from audio.
-We argue that captioning presents a promising alternative for audio-language pretraining, offering denser token-level supervision compared to contrastive learning and better alignment with recent trends toward general audio understanding systems~\citep{midashenglm,AF3}, yet remains underexplored in prior literature.
+Captioning objective takes a generative approach to audio-language alignment, learning representations by generating textual descriptions from audio.
+We consider captioning to be a promising yet underexplored alternative in ALP, especially given the growing interest in general audio understanding systems that require interfaces to natural language.
+Theoretically, the cross-attention mechanism provides frame-level supervision on the audio representation, offering denser learning signals than the utterance-level alignment used in contrastive learning.
+Also, since captioning models the joint distribution over all caption tokens, it is inherently more sensitive to fine-grained attributes, relations, and word order, enabling richer relational grounding~\cite{ARO, SugarCrepe, tschannen2023image}.
+Moreover, caption-based supervision is increasingly relevant given recent efforts toward general audio understanding systems~\citep{midashenglm,AF3}

 Given an audio signal $a_i$, the encoder $f_a$ produces contextual representations $\mathbf{Z}^a_i$, which are fed into a transformer decoder $g_t$ through cross-attention.
-Inspired by CapPa~\citep{tschannen2023image}, we alternate between two decoding modes—autoregressive and parallel prediction—to enhance audio encoder representation learning.
+Inspired by the general encoder–decoder training recipe of CapPa~\citep{tschannen2023image}, we adopt a mixed decoding strategy that alternates between autoregressive decoding and parallel token prediction to enhance audio encoder representation learning.
 In the autoregressive decoding, the decoder generates caption tokens $(y_1, \ldots, y_T)$ sequentially, with each token conditioned on the audio representation and previously generated tokens.
 Training follows the teacher-forcing approach with a cross-entropy loss:

 In parallel prediction, we replace the decoder input tokens with [MASK] tokens and remove the causal attention mask, forcing simultaneous prediction of all tokens based solely on audio features: